Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Get the St. Thomas Port Pack 👉

 St. Thomas consistently rewards families who get off the ship and actually go somewhere.
 The pier area is fine, but Magens Bay is something else entirely — one of those beaches that genuinely looks the way Caribbean beaches are supposed to look.
 Pair it with Coral World or a snorkel at Coki Beach and you have a near-perfect port day.
-If you have the time and the ambition, add the St. John ferry and Trunk Bay.
-Just don’t cut the return too close.

 We help families make the most of every port day — and come home with memories worth keeping.